-React Native is the first framework that completely fulfills the promise of cross-platform native app development.
-Although it’s fairly recent, it’s been already successfully utilized by companies and startups of various sizes and from different industries.
+React Native is the first framework that completely fulfils the promise of cross-platform native app development.
+Although it’s fairly recent, it’s been already successfully utilised by companies and startups of various sizes and from different industries.

 For obvious reasons, Facebook has to be mentioned first.
 React Native was created by this social media giant during one of their hackathons and they are the main force behind the development of this framework.

 The goal was to bring advantages of web development, such as short iterations into mobile development.
 Originally, React Native was used in the iOS version of the Facebook app but now it provides UI for Android as well.
 The idea of having one React developers team instead of two also played a significant role.

 React Native based parts of the app are constantly being optimized.
 For example, Event Dashboard performs twice as fast than at the beginning.

 Facebook app wasn’t the first one created with React Native – it was Facebook Ads app.
 Initially released on Android (then on iOS), it was the first cross-platform app in the history of React Native development.

 Facebook Ads app allows users to run and overview paid marketing campaigns from the smartphone level.
 It is an extremely useful tool for online marketers around the world.

 React Native was a perfect match for this app.
 It's extremely complex, as it deals with various ad formats, currencies, forms of payment and time zones.

 Overall, the dev team delivered a delightful user experience and proved that React Native can be successfully used in cross-platform development.
 You can read more about it on the Facebook Dev Blog.

 Instagram needs no introductions as well.
 After Facebook acquired this photo-sharing social media platform in 2014 it was just a matter of time before their dev team starts rewriting the app.
 And when they developed React Native in 2015 it was pretty obvious which framework will they choose.